Here are some claims about how grades (GPA) and test scores (ACT) predict success in college.

 A field guide

-There's a number of ambiguities, undefined notation and straight-up errors in the paper.
+The paper has a number of ambiguities, undefined notation and straight-up errors.
 If you try to read it, these might throw you off (or make you wonder about Educational Researcher's review process).
 I've created a guide to help you on your way.

 The equations for the models in the paper look like this: